 Welcome from Professor Keith Lloyd

-"Out of every adversity, comes opportunity.
-Here at Swansea University we have risen to every challenge and come to find great resilience.
-Welcome to the Pandemic edition of Pulse magazine." - Professor Keith Lloyd
+"Out of every challenge comes Opportunity.
+Here at Swansea University we have responded to every challenge that covid-19 has thrown at us.
+Welcome to the third edition of Pulse magazine." - Professor Keith Lloyd

 Well being - Mindfulness